Kleen-Lab/ViSATUI/README.md

 The software and all stimuli are included in this public repository.

-A PDF of the individual trials (for manual/printable/paper delivery if desired) is in this same repository.
+A PDF of the individual trials (for manual/printable/paper delivery if desired) is in the "ViSAT_images" folder: https://github.com/Kleen-Lab/ViSATUI/tree/main/ViSAT_images
 - Three practice trials: ViSAT_Official_TrialsPractice.pdf
 - Full set of 100 trials (4 blocks of 25 difficulty-balanced trials): ViSAT_Official_Trials1-100.pdf